NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/routing-plans.md

 NHS Notify checks for each recipient's contact details before we send any messages using a routing plan.

-This means that if we did not find recipient's contact details for a message channel, we'll automatically skip that channel.
+This means that if we do not find a recipient's contact details for a message channel, we'll automatically skip that channel.

 We do not re-check for contact details each time there's a fallback in a routing plan.